The Modeler's Forum

 Post by: Dave Buchholz on February 05, 2025, 10:48:40 AM

-Thanks to all for the kindness of your responses.
+Thanks to all for the kindness and enthusiasm of your responses.

-It will be a busy Fall harvest season along the North Coast of New York, and the railroad that serves it..
-There are plenty of fruit and vegetables in orchards and fields to the west of Oswego, needing attention., The crops have to be brought in.
+It will be a busy Fall harvest season along the North Coast of Upstate New York, and the railroad that serves it..
+There are plenty of fruit and vegetables in orchards and fields to the west of Oswego, needing harvesting.
+The crops have to be brought in.
 Canneries are working around the clock at full capacity.
 The cold storage units along the right of way, will keep more fruit from spoiling until the canneries can process them.
+Apple cider Vinegar is in process nearby.

 Commercial fishing on the lake still has some time left before the fish go deep, and the cold lake becomes iced over.
-The tourist boats in Sodus Bay have only what is left of fall colors to lure more passengers before they get sored for winter .
-Soon enough, the only boats will be just personal craft for residents of the nearby shores, and islands until the bay freezes over.
+The tourist boats in Sodus Bay have only what is left of fall colors to lure more passengers before they get pulled ashore and stored for winter .
+Soon enough, the only boats will be just personal craft for residents of the nearby inlets and islands until the bay freezes over.
 At that point, not even the wind will be making waves .

 ..... and the only noise will be my wife yelling " What the hell are you doing in the basement all night AGAIN!
 You were supposed to be doing laundry!"